 The following links can be used when looking for Lunchbox ideas.

-We are introducing a new reward system at Lunchtime where by one child from each class per day will be chosen for “Top Table”.
+We are run a reward system at Lunchtime where by one child from each class per day will be chosen for “Top Table”.
 The reward is given when a child follows all of our 6 lunchtime values;

 - Please remember not to talk with your mouth full